shravanik-920/CODSOFT/README.md

 # CODSOFT
-This repository is all about CODSOFT internship tark
+This repository is all about CODSOFT internship task